morovie/frontend-framework/README.md

 MOBILE VIEW: adjust overview size so it's not so wide ✔️

-Change all px to em/rem
+Change all px to em/rem ✔️ mylan -- only where i thought it made most sense to do

 MAKE SURE ITS MOBILE VIEW FIRST IN SCSS